ArchGryphon9362/teslabtapi/docs/more/closures.md

 ephemeralKey = ec.EllipticCurvePublicKey.from_encoded_point(curve, ephemeralKey)
 # Prepare a hasher
 hasher = hashes.Hash(hashes.SHA1())
-# Derive an AES secret from our private key and the car's public key
+# Derive an AES secret from our private key and the vehicle's public key
 aesSecret = privateKey.exchange(ec.ECDH(), ephemeralKey)
 # Put the AES secret into the hasher
 hasher.update(aesSecret)